 But bottom line, if you have those first two right, then your home will sell regardless of which agent you list with, or even if you choose to sell it yourself.

 On the other hand, if you present it poorly and overprice it… no amount of fancy advertising will help, and even the slickest salesperson in the world will struggle.

 In other words, YOU are in control of your home sale.
 Nobody else.

 In the introduction to my book — The Common Sense Approach To Sell Real Estate — I encourage you to take the reins of your sale back into your own hands.

 Like anything in life, believing that other people are responsible for your happiness, your results, or your outcomes… is a false belief that strips your personal power.

-After seeing the false belief, the next step to breaking through, is accepting responsibility.
+After seeing this false belief, the next step to breaking through is accepting responsibility.

-Once you, as a seller, accept that you hold the power — that you are responsible — then you can look at the sale of your home from a different angle.
+Once you, as a seller, understand that you hold the power — that you are responsible — then you can look at the sale of your home from a different angle.

 Question what you are really engaging an agent to do for you … To sell you?
 Or to serve you?

 You can question if a commission — giving away a share of your equity — is the best way to engage them?